-When I was transplanted to the United States at age ten, there was an abrupt severing of ties from this early part of my life and experience in Korea.
-There was a certain need and expectation not to look back, as I adapted to a new family, language, and culture.
+When I was transplanted to the US at age ten, there was an abrupt severing of ties from this early part of my life and experience in Korea.
+There was a certain need and expectation not to look back as I adapted to a new family, culture, and language.

-Recollecting and identifying the threads of connection between these formative years and my current work, has given me a greater understanding for how and why I work the way I do.
-It is, too, wonderfully heartening and reassuring to find such a large part of myself from those early years not only remaining intact, but forming the foundation of my work and practice.
+Recollecting and identifying the threads of connection between these formative years and my current work has given me a greater understanding for how and why I work the way I do.
+It is, too, wonderfully heartening to find such a large part of myself from those early years not only remaining intact, but forming the foundation of my work and practice.